hemanth22/learntlessons/docs/prompts.md

 Chain of thought Prompting

-Chain-of-thought prompting encourages AI assistants to show their reasoning process step-by-step before giving their finAI answer.
+Chain-of-thought prompting encourages AI assistants to show their reasoning process step-by-step before giving their final answer.
 This technique helps you see how the AI assistant thinks through a problem, making the response more transparent and often more reliable.

 Tree of thought Prompting